RenaissanceMan06/Marital_Infidelity/index.md

 featured 10 columns and 601 rows.
 Some notable features were frequency of affairs, gender, age, years married, and religiousness.
 After running a correlation matrix, the significant predictors for my model were years married, religiousness, and happiness rating.
-Both in training and testing, the model did not perform well with the predictors chosen from the correlation matrix.
+Both in training and testing, the model did perform well with some of the predictors chosen from the correlation matrix.

 ### Jekyll Themes